itopchu/inception/README.md

    - ./00_main.sh

-### Connecting to the VM with SSH
+## Connecting to the VM with SSH

 After the VM setup, connect to the OS terminal:
 `ssh root@localhost -p 2222`

-### Update .env File

-Update the .env file located at `~/Inception/srcs/requirements/.env` with your specific configuration.
+## Update Information

+To have a proper project please do not forget to update:
+   - ~/Inception/Makefile
+   - ~/Inception/srcs/requirements/.env

 ## Conclusion
 By following these instructions, you will set up a robust system administration project using Docker.
 This project not only helps you understand containerization but also equips you with practical skills for setting up and managing virtual environments.